junosuarez/promesa/README.md

 In a real implementation, you would probably have some sort of underlying asynchronous value, like a database lookup.

-`Promise` lets you mix and match returning Promise values, synchronous values, and throwing.
+`Promesa` lets you mix and match returning Promise values, synchronous values, and throwing.
 As explained in [You're missing the point of promises][1], Promises/A+ lets you reason about your code in terms of `return` and `throw` semantics you already know and love.

-The npm package name is `promesa`, but it will probably make your code more readable to require it as `promise` or `Promise` as shown in the example.

 [1]: https://gist.github.com/domenic/3889970